opencultureconsulting/psr-15/.phpdoc/guide/usage/usage.rst

 anything.
 In order to have it do something, we need to implement our own :php:method:`OCC\PSR15\AbstractMiddleware::processRequest()` or :php:method:`OCC\PSR15\AbstractMiddleware::processResponse()` method, or both of them.

-The logic here is the same as with every `PSR-15: HTTP Server Request Handler <https://www.php-fig.org/psr/psr-15/>`_
+The logic here is the same as with every `PSR-15: HTTP Server Request Handlers <https://www.php-fig.org/psr/psr-15/>`_
 middleware: The request gets passed through all middlewares' `processRequest()` methods in order of their addition to the queue, then a response is created and passed through all `processResponse()` methods, **but in reverse order**!
 So the first middleware in the queue gets the request first, but the response last.